LS102-summer2023/project-mishikakansal/writing/outline.md

      + Current State of the Art

 The current state of the art in the application of natural language processing (NLP) in cybersecurity is rapidly evolving.
+Here are some examples of recent research and developments:
+1) State of the art research to explain cybersecurity was covered in a survey of current AI applications in cybersecurity.(1)
+2)

      + Goals of the Project